Garrison hosts Naturalization ceremony at ACS

-13 community members recite the oath to become an American citizen during a naturalization ceremony on Tuesday, August 24 at U.S. Army Garrison Italy.
+VICENZA, Italy- Flags from around the globe hung from the ceiling and decorated the tables as 13 members of the Vicenza military community raised their right hand and took an oath to become naturalized American citizens during a naturalization ceremony on Tuesday, August 24 at U.S. Army Garrison Italy.

+After dreaming of this moment, it was finally a reality for Spc.
+Kelvin Rachuonyo, assigned to Bravo Co., 2nd Battalion, 503rd Parachute Infantry Regiment, 173rd Airborne Brigade.
+Originally from Kenya, Rachuonyo followed his family to America in 2019.

+He later joined the United States Army in 2020 and moved to Italy shortly after.
+“Citizenship to me is being able to sacrifice for your country,” said Rachuonyo.

 |Date Taken: